owenBeresford/CatProfileDemo/README.md

 ### Credits:

 - The default Cat face was taken from https://www.reshot.com/free-svg-icons/face/
-- Linked packages are the property of their named owners, please see all the packages.json in node_modules after installation
+- Linked packages are the property of their named owners, please see all the packages.json in node_modules after installation, or look them up in NPMJS

 ### Omissions: